| Installing Arch Linux On An Asus EEE PC 900 Netbook | IPv6: Dynamic Routing with Quagga and ospf6d (OSPFv3) |

 On the OpenWrt router, do:

-opkg install comgt kmod-usb-serial usb-modeswitch usb-modeswitch-data kmod-usb-serial-option
+opkg install comgt kmod-usb-serial-option kmod-usb-acm usb-modeswitch luci-proto-3g

-# ^ also installing chat
+# ^ also installing libpthread, chat, kmod-usb-serial, librt, libusb-1.0

-Get your WAN interface up using ifup wan (or /etc/init.d/network restart if you changed more stuff; a reboot if you changed even more).
+if you changed more stuff; a reboot if you changed even more).

-You can check the connection quality using gcom (read this for information on how to interpret the result):
+(read this for information on how to interpret the result):

-Registered on Home network: "o2 - de",2
+root@OpenWrt:~# gcom -d /dev/ttyUSB2 SIM ready Waiting for Registration..(120 sec max) Registered on Home network: "o2 - de",2 Signal Quality: 14,99

-Also check your logs using logread.
+.
 An example for a functioning connection is given here.

 AT Commands